topohl/SLEAPanalyzer/README.md

 * [SLEAP](https://sleap.ai/installation.html)
 * [DLCAnalyzer](https://github.com/ETHZ-INS/DLCAnalyzer#getting-started)

-To install the modified DLCanalyzer package and the required packages, run the following command in R:
+To use the modified DLCAnalyzer package and the required packages, follow the installation guide by DLCAnalyzer.
+For our purposes, you will also need to replace the original DLCAnalyzer package with the one provided here.

 ## Usage

 After prediction of animal and geometric (arena) coordinates, extract the coordinates from respective .h5 files using the respective python notebook provided in SLEAPcoords.
 Afterwards, merge and format the created coords files (animal and geom) using the DLCA_Dataform notebook.
 The resulting file can be analyzed using the provided code within the SLEAPanalyzer directory which relies on basic functionality of DLCAnalyzer.
+For this, update the respective analysis code with the path of your merged dataframes and adjust the output directories to where you would like to have the analysis file.
+Following, change parameters to experimental settings or user-provided definitions of angles or distances.